World Cup 2026 Stadiums

 How many matches will Mexico City Stadium host at FIFA World Cup 2026?

-Mexico City Stadium is scheduled for 5 matches in total, including 3 group-stage matches, 1 Round of 32 tie, and 1 Round of 16 match.
+Mexico City Stadium is scheduled for 5 matches in total, including 3 group-stage matches, 1 Round of 32 tie and 1 Round of 16 match.
+That spread gives Mexico City more than one planning window, so fans should compare group-stage dates with the later bracket demand.

 Where is Mexico City Stadium located?